awsdocs/amazon-sagemaker-developer-guide/doc_source/gs-setup-working-env.md

          + Ensure that the Amazon Redshift cluster is not publicly accessible\.
          + If the Amazon Redshift cluster is publicly accessible, set the `DNS resolution` and `DNS hostnames` VPC parameters to `true`\.
 For more information, see [Managing Clusters in an Amazon Virtual Private Cloud \(VPC\)](http://docs.aws.amazon.com//redshift/latest/mgmt/managing-clusters-vpc.html)

    1. If you chose to access resources from your VPC, enable direct internet access\.
 For **Direct internet access**, choose **Enable**\.
 Otherwise, this notebook instance won't have internet access\.
 Without internet access, you can't train or host models from notebooks on this notebook instance unless your VPC has a NAT gateway and your security group allows outbound connections\.
-For more information, see [Notebook Instances Are Enabled with Internet Access by Default](appendix-additional-considerations.md#appendix-notebook-and-internet-access)\.
+For more information, see [Notebook Instances Are Internet\-Enabled by Default](appendix-additional-considerations.md#appendix-notebook-and-internet-access)\.

    1. \(Optional\) To use shell scripts that run when you create or start the instance, specify a lifecycle configuration\.
 For information, see [Step 2\.1: \(Optional\) Customize a Notebook Instance ](notebook-lifecycle-config.md)